swizzin/swizzin/README.md

   * Usage: `box install sickrage couchpotato plex`
 * remove - removes an installed package.
 Accepts one or more package
   * Usage: `box remove sonarr radarr`
-* adduser - exactly what it sounds like.
+* adduser - adds a new user.
 Define a single user with the command.
   * Usage: `box adduser freeloadingfriend`
-* deluser - you know what I'm talking about.
+* deluser - deletes the specified user.
 Define a single user with the command.
   * Usage: `box deluser exgirlfriend`
-* chpasswd - are you catching my drift?
+* chpasswd - changes the password for a user.
 Define a single user with the command.
   * Usage: `box chpasswd forgetfulfriend`
 * update - use this command to update your box with the newest changes from github
   * Usage: `box update`